Protect Thacker Pass Campaign Timeline

 March 1, 2023 — Tribes file an emergency motion for temporary restraining order and preliminary injunction in Case 3:23-cv-00070-MMD-CLB.

 Spring 2023 — Clearing begins at Thacker Pass.
-Thousands of acres are bulldozed as the company begins installation of a water line and site preparation.
+Thousands of acres are bulldozed during bird nesting season as the company begins installation of a water line and site preparation.

-May 11, 2023 — Native elders and supporters erect a tipi and begin a multi-day-long prayer ceremony to protect the water and land at the Thacker Pass Lithium Mine site, calling the new camp the Ox Sam Camp (Newe Mogonee Momokonee, “Indian Women’s Camp”).
+May 11, 2023 — Native elders and supporters erect a tipi and begin a prayer ceremony to protect the water and land at the Thacker Pass Lithium Mine site, calling the new camp the Ox Sam Camp (Newe Mogonee Momokonee, “Indian Women’s Camp”).
+The camp would remain for nearly a month.

 May 23, 2023 — Reno-Sparks Indian Colony, Burns Paiute Tribe, and Summit Lake Paiute Tribe appeal Judge Miranda Du’s March 18th denial of their emergency motion seeking to halt mine construction to the United States Court of Appeals for the Ninth Circuit.

 June 8, 2023 — Ox Sam Camp is raided by police and dismantled.
 One young Diné woman is arrested.
-Ceremonial objects are desecrated.
+Ceremonial objects are desecrated as land defenders flee into the hills.

 June 27, 2023 — Oral arguments are heard in the United States Court of Appeals for the Ninth Circuit in Pasadena, California in appeals brought in the Bartell Ranch v.
 McCullough case.

-July 17, 2023 — The United States Court of Appeals for the Ninth Circuit in Pasadena denies the appeal, ruling that the government didn’t violate federal environmental laws while permitting the mine.
+July 17, 2023 — The United States Court of Appeals for the Ninth Circuit in Pasadena denies all appeals, ruling that the government didn’t violate federal environmental laws while permitting the mine.

 March 11, 2024 — Nevada District Judge Michael R. Montero rejects Lithium Nevada Corporation’s claims that protesters being sued by the mining company engaged in unjust enrichment by writing online messages encouraging supporters to donate, ruling that these messages are “protected speech under the First Amendment.”